m40-dev/transport-management-tool/Documentation/Home Page.md

 ## Contact

-This project is developed and maintained by a single person in free time only,

-if you have other inquiries related to the project, you can reach me by mail: transport-management-tool@proton.me.
+This project is developed and maintained by a single person in free time only, if you have other inquiries related to the project, you can reach me by mail: transport-management-tool@proton.me.

-## LICENSE
+## LICENCE

 This project is an open source code under GPL v3, see [LICENSE](./LICENSE)